For the Love of Mike (1927 film): Background

 For the Love of Mike is based on the story Hell's Kitchen by John Moroso.
 Frank Capra himself referred to the film as his first flop.
 Having recently ended his association as writer/director for actor Harry Langdon, this became Capra's first opportunity to direct a New York based production.
 Producer Robert Kane had contracts to provide First National Pictures with 10 films, and had planned each to be financed with profits from the preceding.

 For the Love of Mike was the tenth in this package, funding was limited, and agent Leland Hayward convinced Capra into deferring his salary until the end of production.
 Capra was never paid for his participation.
 The film was considered a commercial failure despite a strong cast and decent production values.

 The film is marked as being the screen debut of Claudette Colbert and her only silent film appearance.
 After the film received poor reviews and failed financially, Colbert vowed, "I shall never make another film".
 However, two years later, she signed with Paramount Pictures.

-Reception

-Critic Mordaunt Hall of The New York Times wrote that the film "makes no pretensions of being anything but a movie.
-It seemed to satisfy the audience at the Hippodrome yesterday afternoon, for there was laughter and, at the end, applause", and concluded "Claudette Colbert, who was seen in Kenyon Nicholson's play "The Barker," lends her charm to this obstreperous piece of work.
-She seems quite at home before the camera".